 Think tall!
 A High Sleeper and a Loft Bed are the same, just two different ways to describe a high bed.
 Creatively designed to maximise smaller spaces and offer dual functionality for sleep and study.
 Because they are built high you’ll need to ensure you’ve got enough ceiling height, but there’s plenty of room below for a whole host of things such as desks, cupboards, wardrobes, bookcases and even sofa beds.
 Perfect for older children who want their own space to chill out.

 A very common question indeed!
-They are simply two different terms manufacturers use to describe a similar style bed.
-Traditionally, a Mid Sleeper bed will have a ladder whereas a Cabin Bed is a slightly elevated single bed which may or may not include a small ladder or steps.
+They are simply two different terms manufacturers use to describe a similar style of bed.
+Traditionally, a Mid Sleeper bed will have a ladder whereas a Cabin Bed is a slightly elevated single bed that may or may not include a small ladder or steps.
 Most importantly though, both bed styles are as much about storage as they are about sleeping.

 If space is at a premium or you simply need more storage because you’re bursting at the seams, a Mid Sleeper or Cabin Bed is designed to maximise floor space within a bedroom.
-This style offers ‘more than just a bed’ but a complete bedroom solution for sleep, study, storage and even play!
+This style offers “more than just a bed” but a complete bedroom solution for sleep, study, storage and even play!
 Designed for children of 6+ there are lots of designs and combinations available so you’ll be spoilt for choice finding the right one that is perfect for your child.

-A Day Bed is the perfect balance between a seat and a bed so it offers great versatility.
-It is extremely useful and practical design for all around the home – in the study as a spare bed and a place to relax, a main sleeping option for your child’s bedroom and a popular choice for a guest room.
+A Day Bed is a perfect balance between a seat and a bed so it offers great versatility.
+It is an extremely useful and practical design for all around the home – in the study as a spare bed and a place to relax, a main sleeping option for your child’s bedroom and a popular choice for a guest room.
 Teenagers particularly benefit from a Day Bed because they can use it as a comfy sofa to hang out in the day with friends or curl up and read a book, and a welcoming bed to sleep in at night.

 Suitable for toddlers, teens and even adults, a Single Bed will certainly last and last.
 These classic low profile beds are a perfect choice for your child and if you need more storage or a spare bed, many designs come with additional storage or trundle bed drawers so you can really maximise your room to suit your needs.